jblang/TMS9918A/README.md

 | `JP4` | Upper Pair | TMS9918A interrupts sent to INT |
 | `J7` | _None_ | This is the clock signal header |

-This configuration does not match the port and interrupts used in the example programs by default.
-Ports can be changed by setting `tmsram` and `tmsreg` constants in `tms.asm`.
-To use INT instead of NMI, you change `call nmisetup` to `call im1setup` in the example programs.
+This configuration does not work with the port and interrupts used in the example programs by default.
+To make the examples compatible with these jumper settings:
+- Set `tmsram` to 98 and `tmsreg` to 99 in `tms.asm`.
+- Change `call nmisetup` to `call im1setup` in the example program's setup routine to use INT instead of NMI.

 ### Port Address Jumpers